Birmingham Car Accident Lawyer

 - Pain and suffering

 Punitive damages, which are meant to punish the at-fault party, can be awarded if you are able to show “clear and convincing evidence” that the defendant(s) acted with “deliberate or conscious malice,” going beyond mere negligence.
 This can be hard to prove in a typical car accident case, but if you are eligible, the limit on recovery is the larger of three times compensatory damages or $1,500,000.

 Alabama is one of the few states that still follow the “contributory negligence” rule, in which if you are found to be at all at fault, even if it’s only 5%, you will be unable to recover compensation for your injuries.

-We, at Ifediba Law Group, P.C., are a highly experienced group of car accident lawyers who care about our clients and passionately advocate on their behalf.
-If you or a loved one has been injured in a car accident, speak with us or have your personal injury case evaluated at no cost to you.
+We, at : Law Group, P.C., are a highly experienced group of Birmingham personal injury attorneys who care about our clients and passionately advocate on their behalf.
+If you or a loved one has been injured in a car accident, contact our personal injury law firm to have your case evaluated at no cost to you.
 Please fill out our free, no risk case evaluation form or call to speak with an attorney today.